seifrajhi/Kubernetes-practical-exercises-Hands-on/README.md

 6- https://eksclustergames.com:  Kubernetes CTF (Capture The Flag) challenges for EKS.

+7- https://github.com/andifalk/secure-development-on-kubernetes: Slides and Demos for "Secure Development on Kubernetes" talk

 7- [A curated list for Awesome Kubernetes Security resources](https://github.com/magnologan/awesome-k8s-security) - A curated list for Kubernetes (K8s) Security resources such as articles, books, tools, talks and videos.